By Andrea Tornielli

 We could divide the costs into three blocks: what we have called asset management is 67 million euros, 21% of the costs, and includes 18 million euros in taxes and 25 million euros spent on building maintenance.
 We could say that these 67 million euros are how much it costs us to generate the 164 million euros of revenue that I mentioned before and that are derived from ownership.
 Services and administration absorb 14% of expenses.
 And mission expenses absorb 65% of expenses.
 In general, what impressed me most when I got to know the Curia better is that we do a lot with little.
-I looked at the budgets of various countries and regions, I found nothing comparable to maintaining 125 nunciatures and permanent missions in the world with 43 million euros, with the relevance, the capacity for mediation and the offering of the Holy See.
+I looked at the budgets of various countries and regions, I found nothing comparable to maintaining 125 nunciatures and permanent missions in the world with 43 million euros, with the relevance, the capacity for mediation and the proposal of the Holy See.
 Publishing a well-known daily newspaper, such as L’Osservatore Romano, broadcasting more than 24 hours a day in 40 languages, as Vatican Radio and Vatican Media do, generating news and explaining it as Vatican News does, spending 45 million euros: I found no comparison in the world of communication.
 The message of the Gospel must reach the ends of the world and, as far as possible, it is desirable that it arrives in the language of each people and in a way that can be understood in their own culture.
-It is also interesting to see how the Holy See’s communication has been modernized in recent years, also reducing costs.
+It is also interesting to see how the Holy See’s communication has been modernized in recent years, even reducing costs.
 Again, if we look at the Library, or the archives or Christian archaeology, which deal with a heritage not only of the Church, but of humanity, and compare it with similar institutions: we can say that they do so with dignity and, relatively speaking, with little.
 The same can be said of university institutions, etc. Whenever I find a term of comparison with other similar or comparable institutions, it seems to me that the Holy See does much with little, thanks to many people who work with enormous generosity.
-I do not want to say that we should not improve in many things.
-But it must also be stressed that there is much that is done well.
+I do not want to say that we should not improve in so many things.
+But it must also be stressed that there is much that is well done.

 The 2019 deficit of 11 million is much smaller than the 2018 deficit of 75 million.
 It can be seen that the result has been achieved thanks to investments.
-Meanwhile, the operating deficit is 68 million compared to 88 million in 2018.
+While the operating deficit is 68 million compared to 88 million in 2018.

 The finances cover, as you observe, a part of the management deficit.
-In addition, in the comparison, some costs and revenues that were extraordinary in 2018 or 2019 should be eliminated.
-Neutralizing these “one timers” would result in a deficit of EUR22 million in 2019 compared to EUR50 million in 2018.
+In addition, in comparison, some costs and revenues that were extraordinary in 2018 or 2019 should be eliminated.
+Neutralizing these “one-timers” would result in a deficit of EUR22 million in 2019 compared to EUR50 million in 2018.
 I have already said that we cannot simply consider ourselves as deficit generators.
 Our mission will always tend to produce deficits, it will not generate sufficient income.
 It is a service that we do not do for profit.
 We must find a way to support the mission in the long term.

 What is the line on this front?

 It is not enough just to have the necessary savings and spending controls to reduce the deficit.
 There are many agencies in the Holy See that do much with little.
 Savings must be accompanied by an examination of revenues, i.e., investments, securities or real estate, in order to seek their optimization.
 This work in collaboration is slowly coming to a conclusion.
 As for the discussion of revenues, we must also think about donations.
-The donations of the faithful to Peter’s Pence add up as well, and contribute 35% to expenses.
+The donations of the faithful to Peter’s Pence add up as well and contribute 35% to expenses.
 The faithful want to contribute to the mission of the Church, but it is essential to have a policy of external transparency and communication capable of transmitting precisely how we use the money we receive and administer.
 This is the goal we want to achieve, this is the path on which the Holy Father has directed us.
 This is the line.
 As is well known, in recent months the Procurement Code has been approved.
 The hope is that, in addition to fostering transparency, it will also make it possible, thanks to competition, to obtain savings.
 We need some actions in relation to what concerns work in order to have more motivated and responsible people in the tasks entrusted to them, greater mobility, as well as greater efficiency and cost reduction.
-We need to look for more flexible models, oriented to reward merit, commitment and professional skills.
+Look for more flexible models, oriented to reward merit, commitment and professional skills.

 In an interview last May with Vatican News you spoke about the project to centralize investments.
 How is it proceeding?

 There are decisions that require time to be implemented.
 Progress is being made little by little.
 According to the Constitution Pastor Bonus (1984), the APSA is the administrator of the Apostolic See.
 In November 2018, the Pope asked Cardinal Marx, coordinator of the Council of Economy, to centralize investments.
 Little by little we are moving in this direction.
 This year we have had many meetings and gatherings, we have examined many possible models.
-I think we have made progress and have reached the decision to choose a model by learning from the good practices of others.
+I think we have made progress and the decision is ripe to choose a model by learning from the good practices of others.
 I think it is likely that by the end of the year or the beginning of next year the final steps will be taken.
 Centralization will undoubtedly allow greater transparency and more precise control, as well as giving the possibility to invest in a unified way, following the social doctrine of the Church, with ethical, sustainable, good governance and professional criteria.
 It must be said that the majority of investments are centralized in the APSA.
 Many other investments made by institutions linked to the Holy See also take place through the IOR, which offers a guarantee of controls, transparency and ethical criteria.
-It is obvious that the IOR, which in recent years has made excellent progress, should also play an important role in the organization of the Holy See’s investments.
+It is obvious that the IOR, which in recent years has made a magnificent journey, should also play an important role in the organization of the Holy See’s investments.
 Centralization must in fact be combined with subsidiarity: not everything can be centralized if we want to be effective.

 You speak of investments as if you hadn’t read the newspapers of the past few weeks…